 We provided a fully-supported, managed, all-inclusive residential multi-sports and activity camp for 35 youngsters at the newly refurbished accessible Inverclyde Centre in Largs.

 The camp was four days long and provides a positive, inclusive and active environment for youngsters aged 10-18 with a physical or sensory impairment.

-We provided grants directly to carers who live in Aberdeen City, to plan and pay for a short break of their choice.
+We provided grants directly to carers who live in Aberdeen City.

 We provided grants directly to carers who are caring for person(s) living with dementia living in Scotland.

 Being a national organisation we offer the same opportunity all applicants no matter their geographical location, giving them a break from their caring role.

 Our project increases inclusion for children with multiple disabilities especially complex physical disabilities and raises awareness in mainstream adventure provision about the needs to be inclusive.